callahanchris/callahanchris.github.io/source/_posts/2014-09-18-getting-started-with-rspec.markdown

 end
 ```

 I want to take a test-first approach to this app, so I'll go ahead and set up a spec file to test the `Espresso` class.
-Any file that ends in `_spec.rb` will be run by the `rspec` command, and it is best practice to name the spec files in the `model_name_spec.rb` format.
-In the `spec` directory, I made a `espresso_spec.rb` file to house all tests on the `Espresso` model.
+Any file that ends in `_spec.rb` will be run by the `rspec` command, but it is best to name the spec files in the `model_name_spec.rb` format.
+In the `spec` directory, I made an `espresso_spec.rb` file to house all the tests I'll write for the `Espresso` model.

 ```ruby
 require_relative 'spec_helper'